wilfredinni/python-cheatsheet/README.md

 5
 ```

-PS: test of emptiness of strings, lists, dictionary, etc, should **not** use len, but prefer direct
+Note: test of emptiness of strings, lists, dictionary, etc, should **not** use len, but prefer direct
 boolean evaluation.

 ```python